-Nordic country solution 1)
+Nordic country solution1)

-The so-called "Nordic country solution" is an alternative to daytime running lights in vehicles without this function.
+The so-called "Nordic country solution" is an alternative solution to daytime running lights in vehicles without this function.
 It consists of simultaneously connecting the dimmed dipped beams, the sidelights and the licence plate lights.

-Said lights come on each time the ignition is turned on if the light switch is in position 0 or AUT0.
-Depending upon the model, the control lamp > < on the light control switch or the lighting up of the instrument panel will indicate that the lighting is on.
+Said lights come on each time the ignition is turned on if the light switch is in position O or AUTO.
+Depending upon the model, the control lamp $\geq c$ on the light control switch or the lighting up of the instrument panel will indicate that the lighting is on.